Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/352-thunderbolt-docking-station-detect.md

     [Generic test setup: OS boot from disk](../../generic-test-setup/#os-boot-from-disk).
 1. The `Thunderbolt docking station` connected to the Thunderbolt port.

-## TDD001.001 Docking station detection after coldboot (Ubuntu 22.04)
+## TDD001.001 Docking station detection after cold boot (Ubuntu 22.04)

 **Test description**

-This test aims to verify that the DUT properly detects the docking station after coldboot (realized by power supply cutting off then restoring back).
+This test aims to verify that the DUT properly detects the docking station after cold boot (realized by power supply cutting off then restoring back).
 This test case may be re-done several times to specify the platform and connection stability.